NativeScript/docs-v8/tutorial/plain-javascript.md

 ## Create a new NativeScript application

-We will be using Typescript for this tutorial.
-To create a new NativeScript Typescript application, run the CLI command `ns create` with the name of the application followed by `--ts`.
+We will be using JavaScript for this tutorial.
+To create a new app, run the CLI command `ns create` with the name of the application followed by `--js`.

 ```cli
 ns create example-app --js